divamgupta/diffusionbee-stable-diffusion-ui/README.md

 ### Diffusion Bee is the easiest way to run Stable Diffusion locally on your M1 Mac.
 Comes with a one-click installer.
 No dependencies or technical knowledge needed.

-* Runs locally on your computer no data is sent to the cloud.
+* Runs locally on your computer no data is sent to the cloud. ( other that request to download the weights and checking for software updates )

 <br>